Select Page

 When you follow these simple steps, you can use Bruno’s power.
 You can improve your development work by adding good API testing.
 This will help make sure your applications are high quality and reliable.

-Before you use Bruno, you should have a few things prepared.
-This will help ensure your testing goes smoothly.
+Before you use Bruno, make sure you have a few things prepared.
+This will help ensure your testing process runs smoothly and efficiently.
+In this Bruno tutorial, we’ll guide you through the setup and essential steps to get started with the platform.

 • Project Folder: It is smart to make a project folder just for your API testing.
 This keeps your tests tidy and makes it easier to work with others if you are in a team.
 So, make a new folder on your computer to keep your Bruno tests.